ibm-cloud-docs/watson-knowledge-studio/tutorials-create-ml-model.md

 ### Results

-You created a machine-learning model, trained it, and evaluated how well it performed when annotating test data and blind data.
-By exploring the performance metrics, you can identify ways to improve the accuracy of the machine-learning model.
+You created a machine learning model, trained it, and evaluated how well it performed when annotating test data and blind data.
+By exploring the performance metrics, you can identify ways to improve the accuracy of the machine learning model.

 ## Tutorial summary
 {: #wks_tutml_sum}

-While learning about {{site.data.keyword.knowledgestudioshort}}, you created a machine-learning model.
+While learning about {{site.data.keyword.knowledgestudioshort}}, you created a machine learning model.

 ### Lessons learned